 The Counseling Clinics' clientele present with a full spectrum of problems, from relationship or developmental issues to major affective, anxiety, psychotic or personality disorders.
 In general, services are delivered using a short-term therapy model.
 However, interns are encouraged to provide long-term counseling for a limited number of clients.
 While most direct service takes the form of individual counseling, additional work is done with couples.
 We emphasize an approach to treatment that integrates the psychological, social, and physical needs of clients.
 An important feature of our counseling center is the excellent and valued relationship we have with the medical providers from the Student Medical Clinic.
 Together, we take a multidisciplinary approach to assisting clients with their concerns.

-To successfully complete the internship, you will need to accumulate a minimum of 500 hours of direct service in the form of individual, couples, crisis, group counseling and psychological assessement.
+To successfully complete the internship, you will need to accumulate a minimum of 500 hours of direct service in the form of individual, couples, crisis, group counseling and psychological assessment.
 Historically, our interns have been able to exceed this minimum standard.

 Assessment is a consistent part of all counseling processes.
 At the counseling Clinic interns receive training in all aspects of assessment through a series of Assessment Labs designed to orient interns to the assessment process at our clinic, review administration, interpretation, and report writing, and discuss the influence of diversity factors on the assessment process.
-Although formal assessment is not a major focus of our work, interns will be required to complete two formal personality/psycho-diagnostic assessment batteries, and will be trained to conduct and participate in the assessment of ADHD in adults.
+Although formal assessment through testing is not a major focus of our work, interns will be required to complete one formal personality/psycho-diagnostic assessment batteries, and will be trained to conduct and participate in the assessment of ADHD in adults.
 Interns are also encouraged and supported to use formal assessment instruments with their clients when it would assist with treatment planning.

 The Counseling Clinic routinely offers a variety of groups to our clients.
 At the start of each quarter, the staff (including interns) discuss possible group offerings.
 Group topics are typically determined by a combination of requests from the client population, service providers' interests, the expertise of staff, and traditional counseling center needs.
 General interpersonal process groups are also routinely offered.
 Structured psychoeducational groups that are usually provided include anxiety management, depression management, and body image concerns.
 Structured workshops in such areas as time or anger management are often given to campus agencies or groups requesting them.